manick02/simpleeventmesh/README.md

  Parties state their interest which they are producing or consuming to the broker Brokers act on behalf of the Parties to forward or receive events.
  ### NEED to understand different region networking limitations to update the precise conditions
+  Do we need gateway at the network boundary of each of the region or data center?